-Figure 2-7 Source View with Performance Metrics
+Figure 3-7 Source View with Performance Metrics

-At this point, we have uncovered one performance problem: the sum1 algorithm is inefficient.
+At this point, one performance problem is found: the sum1 algorithm is inefficient.
 As a side exercise, you may want to take a look at the performance metrics at the assembly level.
 To do this, return to the main Performance Analyzer window, select sum1 from the function list, and click Disassembled Source.
 The disassembly view displays the assembly language version of the program with the performance metrics in the annotation column.